xRaisenx/aichatbot/feedback.md

 # Project Manager Feedback

+## Session Summary: Caching, Knowledge Base, and Bug Fixes (May 12, 2025)

+This session focused on integrating a robust caching layer and a dynamic knowledge base using Upstash Redis, alongside addressing critical bugs related to query intent classification (`is_product_query`) and API request handling (`userId`).

+*   **Key Changes Implemented This Session (May 11-12):**
+    *   **Redis Integration (`lib/redis.ts`):**
+        *   Implemented API response caching (`cacheResponse`, `getCachedResponse`) with a 10-minute TTL to reduce LLM calls for repeated queries.
+        *   Implemented session history management (`cacheSessionHistory`, `getSessionHistory`) with a 30-minute TTL to persist conversation context.
+        *   Developed a dynamic knowledge base (`updateKnowledgebase`, `getKnowledgebaseEntry`) stored in Redis with a 30-day TTL, featuring basic keyword similarity search for common non-product questions.
+        *   Added `invalidateProductCaches` function to clear response caches during product synchronization events.
+        *   Corrected syntax issues in `STATIC_BASE_PROMPT_CONTENT` and ensured `redisClient` is exported for use in other modules.
+    *   **API Endpoint Updates (`app/api/chat/route.ts`):**
+        *   Integrated response caching: The endpoint now checks for a cached response before calling the LLM and caches new responses.
+        *   Integrated session history: Chat history is now retrieved from and stored in Redis using the new session functions.
+        *   Integrated knowledge base updates: Relevant non-product Q&As are stored in the knowledge base.
+        *   **Bug Fix (`userId`):** Ensured `userId` is correctly passed from the frontend and utilized in the API, resolving "Missing userId" errors.
+        *   **Bug Fix (`is_product_query`):** Refined logic for determining `is_product_query` and `search_keywords`, including improved fallback mechanisms and consistency checks, to address misclassification of product queries.
+        *   Corrected import statements (e.g., for `pino`) and removed unused variables (e.g., local `redisClient` instance).
+    *   **LLM Logic (`lib/llm.ts`):**
+        *   Integrated `getKnowledgebaseEntry` to check the Redis knowledge base for an existing answer before making a call to the Gemini API.
+        *   Enhanced fallback logic for JSON parsing errors to better align with `is_product_query` expectations and the system prompt.
+        *   Improved post-processing of the LLM's response to ensure `is_product_query` consistency and correct vendor handling (treating Planet Beauty as a store, not a brand).
+        *   Replaced `console.log` statements with `pino` logger for standardized logging.
+    *   **Frontend (`components/ChatInterface.tsx`):**
+        *   **Bug Fix (`userId`):** Added `userId` state (initialized with `uuidv4`) and included it in the payload of API requests to `/api/chat`.
+    *   **Linting:** Addressed various ESLint errors across `app/api/chat/route.ts`, `lib/llm.ts`, and `lib/redis.ts`.
+    *   **Simulation Script (`simulate-chat.ts`):**
+        *   Updated the `evaluateResponse` function to more gracefully handle scenarios where the Upstash Vector product index might be empty, preventing false negatives during testing.

+*   **Simulation Results (To Be Re-evaluated):**
+    *   The `simulate-chat.ts` script needs to be run to assess the impact of these new features and bug fixes on test case pass rates.
+    *   The primary goals of this session were to improve performance/efficiency via caching, enhance the chatbot's ability to answer common questions via a knowledge base, and fix critical bugs.
+LLM prompt engineering for remaining simulation failures is the next major focus.

+*   **Conclusion for this Session (May 12):**
+    *   Successfully implemented a comprehensive caching strategy and a dynamic knowledge base using Upstash Redis.
+    *   Addressed critical bugs related to `is_product_query` misclassification and missing `userId` in API requests.
+    *   The codebase is now cleaner, more robust, and prepared for further LLM refinement.
+    *   The next steps involve thorough testing of the new systems and then resuming intensive LLM prompt engineering to improve simulation pass rates.

+---

 ## Session Summary & UI/UX Enhancements (May 11, 2025 - Early Morning)

 This session focused on implementing several UI/UX improvements based on user feedback, alongside ensuring code quality and build stability.
 The core LLM behavior and `simulate-chat.ts` pass rates were not the primary focus of this specific set of changes but remain critical for the next steps.